 Relationships: This policy covers sexual misconduct occurring between any individuals associated with the university (student, faculty, staff, visitor, etc.) in any type of relationship status.
 Sexual misconduct may be acts committed by an individual or collective actions committed by members of a group or organization.
 These acts may be committed against an individual or against a group or organization.
-These acts may be committed by a stranger, an acquaintance, or someone with whom the victim has a social, romantic, or intimate relationship with.
+A stranger, an acquaintance, or someone with whom the victim has a social, romantic, or intimate relationship may commit these acts.
 These acts may be committed by or against any individual, regardless of sexual orientation or gender identity.